csse-uoft/city-digital-twin-ontology/Housing Potential Python/Housing Potential Documentation/Zoning_and_Bylaw.md

 </tbody>
 </table>

-Table 4: Mapping the maximum number of units per lot in the zone in Toronto
+**Table 4**: Mapping the maximum number of units per lot in the zone in Toronto